bessfernandez/reduxstorybook/README.md

-# Test app with Redux / TS / Storybook
+# Sample app with Redux / TS / Storybook
 Fun Fun Fun sample app with Redux / TS / Storybook.May be converted into a boilerplate of sorts..
+Mostly just an experiment of stacks I want to play with.

 ## Tech Stack
 - React